 Outside of physical fitness, there are many other facets of an employee wellness program that should be considered and incorporated.
 For example, mental health is of peak importance right now during these trying times.
 The broad array of current events can be incredibly taxing on individuals’ mental well-being and may require a flexible approach to their working day.
 Leaders need to have empathy and understanding as they work with their teams during these times.
 Encourage your team members to be open and honest with how they are feeling and provide them with a safe space to do what they need to feel complete.
 By communicating openly with your team, you can erase the stigma so often associated with mental health and create an atmosphere conducive to an inclusive and effective workforce.

-Wellness is More Than Just Physical
+Employee Wellness is More Than Just Physical

 Wellness programs can venture further than just individual allowances as well.
 Perhaps, your accounting team can put together education programs related to financial stability or resource planning?
 Maybe your senior leaders could put together a virtual class dedicated to career growth skills?
-If your team includes parents, maybe you could host a weekly virtual gathering for parents to share their commiserations or successes of the week while trying to homeschool and work at home all week?
+If your team includes parents, maybe you could host a weekly virtual gathering for parents.
+They could share their commiserations or successes of the week while trying to homeschool and work at home all week?
 You could reward your employees for pursuing educational or recreationals courses and events outside of your organization.
 The great thing about it is that it doesn’t have to be boring or one-size-fits-all.
 Your team is a combination of unique individuals with various passions and lifestyles so you’ll want to create a program that is reflective of that.
 This will help show your value of your team members and if an employee feels seen, heard, valued, and respected, they are much more likely to perform at higher levels and stay on board with your organization.

-Mindset’s Dedication to Wellness
+Mindset’s Dedication to Employee Wellness